 There is an upside to aging, however, when it comes to your brain.
 Older people get better and better at a variety of tasks that psychologists lump into a category called crystallized intelligence.
 Crystallized intelligence refers to the accumulation of knowledge, skills, and abilities that have been practiced again and again.
 Your vocabulary resists decline, and continues to improve at least through middle age.
 Other well-practiced skills such as arithmetic improve through middle age as well, and are also unlikely to decline as you grow older.

 Psychologists once assumed that after a certain age, our personalities are more or less fixed in place.
 But more recent research is turning that old idea on its head, showing that people tend to become more conscientious and agreeable over time, thus defying conventional wisdom about aging personality changes.

 The study, which observed data from over 130,000 adults ages 21-60, found that beginning in your 30s, you are likely to become more conscientious as you age.
 Conscientiousness in this case is associated with becoming more disciplined and organized.
 Similarly, people tend to become more agreeable—that is, more generous, warm, and helpful—as they enter their twilight years.

 Sex Gets Better

 Think the flames of desire dampen as you age?
+You might be surprised to learn the link between aging and sex drive.
 Studies show the opposite is true.
-As people’s attitudes toward sex have relaxed over the course of the last century, reports of sexual satisfaction among seniors have increased.
+As people's attitudes toward sex have relaxed over the course of the last century, reports of sexual satisfaction among seniors have increased.
 Back in the 1970s, only four 70-year-old women out of 10 said they had high sexual satisfaction, and only 58% of men at age 70.
 More recently six women in 10 and 7 men in 10 say they have highly satisfying sex lives at 70.